Through the following links, you can move to the menu or to the main text in this page.

 3. Trends in Recycling Ratio

-The recycling ratio in FY2022 was 98.1% in Japan, worsening 0.3 points from the previous year, but overseas it improved by 3.1 points to 92.4%, so globally, the recycling ratio improved 1.0 point to 95.3%.
+The recycling ratio in FY2023 was 98.4% in Japan, an improvement of 0.3 points from the previous year, but overseas decreased by 0.7 points to 91.7%.
+Globally, it decreased 0.3 points to 95.0%.
 We will make continuous efforts to improve the resource recycling ratio.

 • Trends in Recycling Ratio